MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 Vehicle routing problem is one of the most classical combinatorial optimisation problems since first proposed by @dantzigTruckDispatchingProblem1959.
-VRP is described as follows: there is a depot point and many customer points on the map, customer points should be visit to satisfy their needs.
-A fleet of vehicles start and back to depot point, visit all customer nodes on their tours.
+VRP is described as follows: there is a depot point and many customer points on the map, customer points should be visited to satisfy their needs.
+A fleet of vehicles starts and back to depot point, visit all customer nodes on their tours.
 Each vehicle should only visit the depot point twice: at start and end point.
 The objective function of VRP is the total cost of vehicle tours, like distance, fuel, etc.